MENU

 Cooking Time: 150 Minutes

-3 tsp olive oil
+3 tsp. olive oil

 2 cups burgundy or pinot noir

-2 cups low-sodium beef stock (chicken will do in a pinch)
+2 cups low-sodium beef or chicken stock

 1 cup water